-The double-sided size selection protocol outlined in this appendix (0.5X - 0.7X) is designed for the selection of library molecules (inclusive of a full length adapter such as KAPA UDI Adapter) in the range of 300 - 600 bp.
+The double-sided size selection protocol outlined in this appendix (0.5X - 0.7X) is designed for the selection of library molecules (inclusive of a full length adapter such as KAPA UDI Adapter) in the range of 300 - 600 bp if fragmenting high quality DNA for ~15 minutes using KAPA Frag.
 The protocol will need to be modified if truncated adapters were used for library construction.
-Contact Technical Support for guidance if needed.

-To obtain a population of shorter or longer molecules, the protocol may be modified as follows:
+Contact Technical Support for guidance if needed yo obtain a population of shorter or longer molecules, the protocol may be modified as follows: